-CCCS Raises Competition Concerns on Proposed Merger of Korean Shipbuilders
+CCCS Consults on In-Depth Review of Proposed Merger of Korean Shipbuilders

-- 1. The Competition and Consumer Commission of Singapore ("CCCS") has completed its Phase 1 review1 of the proposed acquisition by Korea Shipbuilding & Offshore Engineering Co., Ltd. ("KSOE") of a majority interest in Daewoo Shipbuilding & Marine Engineering Co., Ltd. ("DSME") (collectively, "the "Parties") and the intended integration of the businesses of KSOE and DSME ("the Proposed Transaction"). - 2.
-On 12 September 2019, CCCS accepted an application2 from KSOE for a decision on whether the Proposed Transaction infringes section 54 of the Competition Act (Cap.
+1. The Competition and Consumer Commission of Singapore ("CCCS") is inviting public feedback on the in-depth review of the proposed merger between Korea Shipbuilding & Offshore Engineering Co., Ltd. ("KSOE") and Daewoo Shipbuilding & Marine Engineering Co., Ltd. ("DSME") (collectively, "the "Parties") ("the Proposed Transaction").

+Background

+2. On 12 September 2019, CCCS accepted an application for decision in relation to the Proposed Transaction.
+KSOE had applied to CCCS for a decision as to whether the Proposed Transaction would infringe section 54 of the Competition Act (Cap.
 50B), which prohibits mergers that have resulted, or may be expected to result, in a substantial lessening of competition within any market in Singapore.

+3. KSOE and DSME overlap in the supply of commercial vessels, including oil tankers, containerships, liquefied natural gas ("LNG") carriers and liquefied petroleum gas ("LPG") carriers.
+Both companies operate in Singapore as foreign companies registered in Singapore.

+Initiation of in-depth review

-KSOE and DSME overlap in the supply of commercial vessels, including oil tankers, containerships, liquefied natural gas (LNG) carriers and liquefied petroleum gas (LPG) carriers.
-Both companies operate in Singapore as foreign companies registered in Singapore. - 3.
-CCCS has raised competition concerns with KSOE on the Proposed Transaction, based on information furnished by KSOE and feedback from third parties3. - 4.
-Third party feedback suggests that the Parties are currently two of the largest suppliers for the global supply of LNG carriers, and possibly large containerships and large oil tankers.
-There are concerns that the Proposed Transaction will remove competition between two main suppliers of these commercial vessels, to the detriment of customers in Singapore.
-Feedback also revealed concerns on whether alternative suppliers will be sufficiently strong competitors to the merged entity.
-There are also concerns that the barriers to entry and expansion, particularly in relation to more sophisticated vessels such as LNG carriers, may be high.
+4. CCCS had earlier raised competition concerns on the Proposed Transaction after completing its preliminary review1 following public consultation.
+Based on information furnished by KSOE and feedback from third parties2, CCCS was unable to conclude that the Proposed Transaction would not raise competition concerns.
+In particular, industry feedback suggests that the Parties are currently two of the largest suppliers for the global supply of LNG carriers, and possibly large containerships and large oil tankers.
+There are concerns:

-1 A Phase 1 review entails a quick review and allows merger situations that do not raise competition concerns under the section 54 prohibition to proceed.
-For more information on what a Phase 1 review entails, please refer to Annex 1.

-2 For more information on the Proposed Transaction, please refer to CCCS's media release dated 16 September 2019 at www.cccs.gov.sg.
+1 www.cccs.gov.sg/media-and-consultation/newsroom/media-releases/ksoe-dsme-ph-1-competition- concerns

-3 Third parties include customers and other competing suppliers of commercial vessels.
+2 Third parties include other competing suppliers of commercial vessels, customers who purchase commercial vessels, and relevant government agencies.